christso/crypto-investing-guide/README.md

 [Shadow Government Statistics](http://www.shadowstats.com/) provides statistics using pre-1980 methodology, which shows that the pre-1980 CPI is double than of the official CPI.
 For a detailed primary on measuring CPI, see [No. 515—PUBLIC COMMENT ON INFLATION MEASUREMENT AND THE CHAINED-CPI (C-CPI)](http://www.shadowstats.com/article/no-438-public-comment-on-inflation-measurement).

+All currencies began as warehouse receipts for the same type of thing—namely, monetary metal (usually gold).
+Today, national currencies are not redeemable for gold, and are instead liquid equity units in a pyramid scheme called fiat currency: a hierarchy of thievery built on top of the freely selected money of the world (gold) which their issuers (central banks) hoard to manipulate its price, insulate their inferior fiat currencies from competitive threats, and perpetually extract wealth from those lower down the pyramid. (credit: [Robert Breedlove](https://breedlove22.medium.com/the-number-zero-and-bitcoin-4c193336db5b)).

 From 1945 until 1971, the U.S. dollar was backed by gold as part of the Bretton Woods agreement.
 On August 1971, the United States terminated convertibility of the US dollar to gold, effectively bringing the Bretton Woods system to an end and rendering the dollar a fiat currency.
 At the same time, many fixed currencies (such as the pound sterling) also became free-floating.
 After 1971, it became normal for the cost of living to outpace real wages, wealth and income concentrating to the top 1%, currency devaluations around the world, banking crisis, ballooning debt-to-GDP, government deficits, asset price bubbles, more polarized ideologies, low interest rates and slowdown in technological progress.
 [WTF Happened In 1971?](https://wtfhappenedin1971.com/) curates some interesting charts to which clearly shows the effect of the Gold Standard pre-1971 versus the Fiat Standard post-1971.

 The fiat monetary system is based on Keynesian economics, which is based on [Hitler's Economics](https://mises.org/library/hitlers-economics).
 What were Hitler's economic policies?